embEDUx/documentation/src/usage/rootfs/configuration.yml.md

 ```
 You can specify any command here.
 They will be **run as root** in sequential
 order in the target RootFS.
 The changes you make with your commands are not
-persistent to your next build job, but are only taking effect for the current
+persistent to your next build job and will therefore only take effect for the
-build.
+current build.